cyraneous/Project-3-Study-Buddy-4/README.md

 Challenges:  Learning new technologies like socket.io and AuthO.
 Merging the frontend and backend was quite a challenge so as of now the app deploys on a front and back localhost (3000 and 8000 respectively).

-Future development: Merged deployment, Heroku deployment, Live video chatting, creating tasks list, ability to create and drive/upload files, reservation persistance,  and reservation reminders.
+Future development: Merged deployment, Heroku deployment, Live video chatting, creating tasks list, ability to create and drive/upload files, reservation persistance/editing,  and reservation reminders.

 Installation: clone repo